mtiguelo-png/FDTPro/README.md

 **#FDT Pro – User Instructions**
 1. Prerequisites
-  Required Python modules: tabulate, pyfiglet, colorama

-  1.a) You can install all required modules via terminal/command prompt using:
+  Required Python modules: tabulate, pyfiglet, colorama You can install all required modules via terminal/command prompt using:
-      - pip install tabulate pyfiglet colorama
+     pip install tabulate pyfiglet colorama

-  1.b)Alternatively, if you have a requirements.txt file:
-      - pip install -r requirements.txt

 2. How the Program Works
   When you run FDT Pro, you will be prompted to choose between generating: